ngustafson2023/nobrainer-zoo/README.md

 source /path/to/new/virtual/environment/nobrainer-zoo/bin/activate
 ```

-Then install the nobrainer-zoo:
+Then install nobrainer-zoo:

 ```
 [Releases]    pip install nobrainer-zoo
 [Dev version] pip install https://github.com/neuronets/nobrainer-zoo/archive/refs/heads/main.zip
 ```

-After installation, Nobrainer-zoo should be initialized.
+After installation, nobrainer-zoo should be initialized.
 It also needs a cache folder to download some helper files based on your needs.
 By default, it creates a cache folder in your home directory (`~/.nobrainer`).
-If you do not want the cache folder in your `home` directory, you can setup a different cache location by setting the environmental variable `NOBRAINER_CACHE`. run below command to set it.
+If you do not want the cache folder in your `home` directory, you can setup a different cache location by setting the environmental variable `NOBRAINER_CACHE`.
+Run the below command to set it:

 ```
 export NOBRAINER_CACHE=<path_to_your_cache_directory>
 ```

-since this environmental variable will be lost when you close your terminal session you need to run it next time or a better solution is, to add it to your `~/.bashrc` file.
-simply open the file with your text editor and add the above line at the end.
-Restart your terminal or re-run your `bashrc` file by `.~/bashrc` to make this change effective.
+This environmental variable will be lost when you close your terminal session, so you will need to run it again the next time.
+A better solution is to add it to your `~/.bashrc` file by opening the file with your text editor and including the above line at the end.
+To make this change effective, restart your terminal or re-run your `bashrc` file with `.~/bashrc`.

-To initialize the `nobrainer-zoo` run:
+To initialize `nobrainer-zoo` run:

 ```
 nobrainer-zoo init
 ```

-*<font size="1">Note: You need to initialize the nobrainer-zoo only once.
+*<font size="1">Note: You only need to initialize nobrainer-zoo once.

-Run help to see the functions and each function's options.
+Use `--help` to see the functions and each function's options:

 ```
 nobrainer-zoo --help